 As the world searches for new ways to generate and store energy, it turns to 3M technology.
-From consumer electronics to electric vehicles to flow batteries for grid storage and backup power for telecommunications towers; 3M’s battery and fuel cell technologies help to efficiently and reliably store and deliver energy when and where it’s needed.
-The company is a global leader in fuel cell and redox flow battery components, particularly in the design and manufacture of cost-effective membrane electrode assemblies.
-We are also active in the development of lithium ion materials for battery systems.
-In the photovoltaic industry, 3M is advancing technologies (including barrier films and Fresnel concentrator lenses) and supplying products such as very high-bond and conductive foil tapes.
+From consumer electronics to electric vehicles to hydrogen generation and backup power for telecommunications towers; 3M’s battery and fuel cell technologies help to store and deliver energy when and where it’s needed efficiently, reliably and sustainability.
+3M is advancing technologies in the photovoltaic industry (including barrier films and Fresnel concentrator lenses) and supplying products such as very high-bond and conductive foil tapes.
 In the wind industry, 3M provides leading-edge protection tapes for wind turbines to protect and maintain blades against erosion from rain, hail and salt spray.
 For production of oil and natural gas, 3M pipe coatings are used for corrosion protection of production tubing, line pipe and fittings.
 3M's glass bubbles are used as lightweight, ultra-high-strength fillers in pipe insulation, drilling fluids, drill riser buoyancy and cementing operations in both offshore, deep-sea operations and tertiary recovery production.

-Pharmaceutical, food, and specialty chemical manufacturing demand components of the highest purity.
-To meet the rigorous standards of these and other industries―3M offers multiple liquid and gas filtration, separation, and purification options, including electret, membrane, carbon, and nonwoven fiber technologies.
-This expertise has been applied to 3M’s personal respirators and masks, consumer air filters for homes and cars, purifiers for pharmaceuticals, home water treatment systems, and other products.
+Pharmaceutical, electronics and semiconductor industries, food, and specialty chemical manufacturing demand components of the highest purity.
+To meet the rigorous standards of these and other industries―3M offers multiple liquid and gasification, gas separation, and purification options, including electret, membrane, activated carbon, and nonwoven fiber and flat sheet technologies.
+This expertise has been applied to 3M’s filters, cartridges, personal respirators and masks, consumer air filters for homes and cars, purifiers for pharmaceutical manufacturing, home water treatment systems, and other products.

 With 3M mechanical fasteners, customers can attach materials and then detach them―over and over again.
 We create the durable structured surfaces using a combination of our unique technologies including microreplication, polymer processing, adhesives, and nonwovens.
 These “catch and release” fasteners have transformed such diverse products as infant diapers and abrasives; they are also used in transportation, health care, sporting goods, and electrical products.